-In most cases, the game in the first monitor minimizes, or the cursor freezes when trying to move to a second monitor.
+In most cases, the game in the first monitor minimizes, the cursor freezes, or causes mouse drift when trying to move to a second monitor.
 It is a common problem in the gaming world, and it can be avoided in several ways.

 Basically, you can do this by switching to borderless windowed mode, which allows you to move the mouse around off-screen into the second monitor.
 Because windows cannot override games as long as they are running in full-screen mode.
 As an alternative, you can also toggle between monitors using a keyboard hotkey.
 Also, this can be accomplished through software.